l2beat/l2beat/CONTRIBUTING.md

 ## Contribute code

 The L2BEAT website repository is a monorepo consisting of many interdependent packages.

-1. `packages/shared-pure` - utils and types used by the other packages (does not depend on node APIs)
-2. `packages/shared` - utils and types used by the other packages
-3. `packages/config` - the shared configuration that defines what projects and tokens are tracked by the website
-4. `packages/backend` - a backend server that downloads balances from chain and exposes and API for the frontend
-5. `packages/frontend` - statically generated site which displays data fetched from the backend API

 To learn more about each of the projects read their respective README's.